Aoi-00/CZ4171/README.md

 ## Technologies
 This project is made with Ionic-React, Python Flask and Keras-pretrained ResNetV2 model (trained on cifar10).

+## Information
+The server file is under Model folder.

 ## Setup
 To start the project,
 1. First start the server: